Qampi/HTML-CSS/README.md

 -If the is a particular phrase in the middle of the text that needs to be specifically targeted use the inline element span to mark the desired phrase.
 8. HTML INTEGRATION:
   HTML PAGE:
+      DOCUMENT HEAD:
+-The HTML head serves as a central hub for connecting and setting up various components, ensuring that all assets are loaded and sharing page information with other sites and platforms.
+In a way, it is like the headquarters for getting the page off to a good start.
+-State important information about your webpage that the browser will need to know about your webpage.
+-The character set is not something you want your users to see, it is intended for the browser.
+To convey this, use the meta element.
+Ensure that meta elements are only placed inside the head as they provide metadata about the page.
+-One common use is to inform the browser that the layout has been adjusted to fit small screens, making it a responsive website.
+Without this meta tag, the browser assumes the page follows an older layout technique designed for desktops, which needs to be scaled down for mobile devices.
+-The script tag is a commonly used element in an HTML document's head.
+It instructs the browser to load a JavaScript file.
+Although it is typically placed at the end of the document, some also include it in the head.
+  CONTENT STRUCTURING:6 IMPORTANT ELEMENTS FOR CONTENT STRUCTURING
+-MAIN: the main element represents and informs browser about the main content
+-HEADER: Header is used for site headers, article headers, and headers within the content.
+A header is usually found at the top of most web pages and may include a logo, site name, and navigation.
+-FOOTER:The footer signifies that there are extra things to convey, regardless of its position on the page.
+-ARTICLE:.
+The article element wraps around any type of content unit, whether it is a long written article, a short snippet, a teaser card, a tweet, or even an app element.
+It represents a standalone unit of content.
+-SECTION:The section element is used to mark sections of content.
+For example, in a long essay with subheadings, each segment can be wrapped in a section element.
+-ASIDE: the aside element is for content that is off to the side, like sidebar information or additional details that accompany an article but are not part of its main flow.
+Advertisements can also be marked as an aside

 _CSS- INTRO